High School: Auburn Riverside High School (Auburn, WA)

 Hobbies: In terms of outdoor activities, I enjoy traveling, biking, hiking and running.
 I am also a fan of the kitchen and appreciate cooking, especially dinner items.
 I have a huge soft spot for musical theater/ballet and try to attend local performances whenever I can.
 I also love interior design and frequently spend my time redecorating, reorganizing and refurbishing antique furniture.
 I am currently trying to incorporate meditation, prayer and yoga into my weekly routine as a means to unwind from my busy schedule.

-How I Stay Fit: I run a mile every day and do a series of sprints in my weekly workouts.
-I also take a variety of workout/dance classes.
+How I Stay Fit: I run at least a mile every day and do a series of sprints in my weekly workouts.
+I also take a variety of dance classes and hot yoga.
 I try to eat clean incorporating a lot of protein and vegetables into my diet, but I also think it’s important to enjoy a treat every once in a while.
 My favorite desserts are chocolate and ice cream.